perladvent/perldotcom/content/article/_pub_2006_11_02_all-about-hashes.md

       "perl-syntax",
       "perl-variables"
    ],
-   "categories" : "development",
+   "date" : "2006-11-02T00:00:00-08:00",
    "authors" : [
       "simon-cozens"
    ],
-   "image" : null,
-   "draft" : null,
+   "slug" : "/pub/2006/11/02/all-about-hashes.html",
    "title" : "Hash Crash Course",
-   "slug" : "/pub/2006/11/02/all-about-hashes.html",
-   "date" : "2006-11-02T00:00:00-08:00",
-   "thumbnail" : "/images/_pub_2006_11_02_all-about-hashes/111-hashes.gif",
    "description" : " When I teach about hashes, I do what most Perl tutors and tutorials do: I introduce the hash as a \"dictionary\": a mapping between one thing and another.
-The classic example, for instance, is to have a set of..."
+The classic example, for instance, is to have a set of...", "thumbnail" : "/images/_pub_2006_11_02_all-about-hashes/111-hashes.gif" }
-}